josketres/puppet-training-puppetlabs/README.md

 puppet-training-puppetlabs
 ==========================

-* to validate a file
+To validate a file

     puppet parser validate path/to/file.pp
-    # should be 0
+    #should be 0
     echo $?